 Multistate income must be divided or "sourced" for state tax purposes.
-Sourcing methods vary somewhat by state.
-Sourcing of partnership income may depend on the type of partnership, the type of income, or the type of partner.
-This Section I.B. provides an overview of the generally applicable methods for sourcing partnership income.
-This information will be critical to understanding the specific rules used by some states for sourcing the income of certain investment partnerships-set out in Section III.
+General sourcing methods vary somewhat by state.
+Sourcing of partnership income may also depend on the type of partnership, the type of income, or the type of partner.
+This Section I.B. provides an overview of the generally applicable methods for sourcing partnership income, which will help in evaluating the special rules used by some states for sourcing income of certain investment partnerships, set out in Section III.